 - Wash the feet with soap and water every evening.
 Use a scrubbing brush.

 - Apply a specially moisturizing foot cream after washing and drying them well.
 Do not use a body lotion.

-- Make sure your shoes and socks are well-fitting, and with seams that do not rub the skin.
+- Wear well-fitting shoes and socks with seams that do not rub the skin.

-- Buy your shoes later on during the day - i.e. when trying on new shoes do so when your feet are at their largest (feet swell slightly as the day progresses).
+- Shop for shoes later in the day, when the feet are at their largest, because feet swell slightly as the day progresses.

-- When trimming your toenails, cut straight across, and not down at angles or over the edges.
+- When trimming the toenails, cut straight across, and not down at angles or over the edges.

-- Use a pumice stone or foot file regularly.
-Make sure you remove hard skin gently.
+- Use a pumice stone or foot file regularly, and remove hard skin gently.

-- Protect your hands - when using tools, either wear padded gloves or pad the tool handles.
+- Protect the hands when using tools, either with padded gloves or by padding the tool handles.